jacebenson/jace.pro/content/post/2018-08-14-avoid-these-things/index.md

 -   UI Policy
 -   Client Script

+## Be careful with "Reverse if false" on UI Policies

+If you have multiple UI policies condition that is based on the value of a select variable you will likely have problems as they will evaluate in weird ways.

+Instead uncheck reverse if false, and make those ui policy work well when the condition is met.<sup>Thanks Mav and Monicask</sup>

 ## Using stage fields for any logic

 I've found that this field is not as clearly set as you might think.
 So